khoj-ai/llm-coup/docs/index.md

 ![GRAPH SHOWING AGGRESSION METRICS](./charts/mixed_model/aggression_metrics.png)

-We see a slight indication that the `claude-` family of models are more prone to using attack capabilities than the others.
+We see a slight indication that the `claude-` family of models are more prone to using attack capabilities than the other models we tested, in discussion mode.
+This includes any offensive action (i.e., `coup`, `steal`, `assassinate`).
+There seems to be a slight convergence in attacks on `gemini-2.5-pro` when discussion is turned on.
+The results for both attacks lunched and attacks received have less variance amongst models when discussion is disabled.
+This suggests that social cohesion and susceptibility to persuasion play a strong role in model decision-making.
+They seem to converge on attacking particular players, suggesting that some cooperative decision-making is being applied automatically, without incentives.

 ![AVG TIME GAME PLAY CHART](./charts/mixed_model/game_dynamics.png)